cynthiateeters/hap-blog-starter/content/blog/hybit-colors-lab.md

   - hsl
 ---

-{% hapPose "laptop", "HAP exploring the colorful world of CSS", 200 %}
+{% hapPose "learner", "HAP studying color theory", 400 %}

 Hey everyone!
 I just finished building my second learning lab, and this one is all about **web colors**!
 I thought I knew colors pretty well—I mean, how hard can `#FF5733` be, right?
 WRONG.
 So, so wrong.